Tsunamis Observed in Japan after Kamchatka Quake

 - Русский

-By noon, a tsunami of 50 centimeters was observed in the city of Ishinomaki in the northeastern prefecture of Miyagi, and 40-centimeter tsunamis in the town of Hiroo in the northernmost prefecture of Hokkaido, the Aomori Prefecture city of Hachinohe and the Fukushima Prefecture city of Iwaki in northeastern Japan, the Miyagi capital of Sendai, and the town of Oarai in the eastern prefecture of Ibaraki, according to the Japan Meteorological Agency.
+A 1.3-meter-high tsunami was observed at 1:52 p.m. at a port in Kuji, Iwate Prefecture, northeastern Japan.

-The agency issued tsunami warnings at 9:40 a.m. to many areas facing the Pacific Ocean, including Hokkaido, saying that the tsunami height may reach up to 3 meters.
-The tsunami warnings were upgraded from tsunami advisories that were issued shortly past 8:35 a.m., after the earthquake, with an estimated magnitude of 8.7, occurred near the Russian peninsula, located northeast of Hokkaido, around 8:25 a.m. the same day
+By 4 p.m., tsunamis of 80 centimeters were observed in the city of Nemuro in the northernmost prefecture of Hokkaido and on the Tokyo island of Hachijojima.
+A tsunami of 70 centimeters arrived at Ishinomaki, Miyagi Prefecture, which neighbors Iwate, and tsunamis of 60 centimeters at the Hokkaido town of Hamanaka, the city of Soma in Fukushima Prefecture, south of Miyagi, and the town of Oarai in Ibaraki Prefecture, south of Fukushima.

-Subject to the tsunami warnings are Pacific coastal areas of Hokkaido to the Kii Peninsula in western Japan and Tokyo's Izu and Ogasawara islands.
+The Japan Meteorological Agency issued tsunami warnings at 9:40 a.m. to many areas facing the Pacific Ocean, spanning from Hokkaido to the Kii Peninsula in western Japan, as well as Tokyo's Izu and Ogasawara islands.
+The agency said that the tsunami height may reach up to 3 meters.

-The agency newly issued tsunami advisories to locations including areas facing the Sea of Okhotsk and the Sea of Japan in Hokkaido, the Sea of Japan side of Aomori, Tokyo Bay areas, Pacific coastal areas of the Shikoku western and Kyushu southwestern regions, and coastal areas of the Amami region of southwestern Japan and the southernmost prefecture of Okinawa.
+According to the agency, large tsunamis are expected to continue for about a day, based on past cases of tsunamis caused by large earthquakes that occurred near Japan.

 [Copyright The Jiji Press, Ltd.]